NevadaCyberClub/knowkedge-base/Tutorials/git.md

 NOTE: pushing a branch does not automatically push all other branches, only the current one.
 So if you want to push another one di it manyally, if you want to push all use the `--all` flag (like so `git push <REMOTE> --all`, where REMOTE is your remote).

 ### Merging
 Merging means combining two branches into one, for example you have `master` and `dev` which has a new feature you are ready to integrate.
 You would merge `dev` into `master`.
 After this `master` and `dev` becomes one.
+Note, the arrows on the picture point the other direction as they are showing a graph, but historically its the other way around.

 ![git merge graph](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSuNpUR0C_2jLlM3JmedHUXDmkoZABkWQI4q_tZR4kn2W1JQjvGbVMjR6qTMJLNnNRBJf8&usqp=CAU)